Katie is alive, thanks to an amazing act of humankindness and a kidney donation

 Desperate to save her only child, Janelle posted a plea on Facebook.
 She was surprised to receive several responses in a short time, including one from family acquaintance and former neighbor Amy Sperry, who tested positive as a donor match.

-Just before the holidays in 2015, Amy donated a kidney to Katie, giving lifesaving function to the two poorly functioning kidneys that remain in Katie’s body.
+Amy donated a kidney to Katie, giving lifesaving function to the two poorly functioning kidneys that remain in Katie’s body.

 “Amy is our angel,” says Janelle.
 “Because of Amy, I have my daughter back.”